 - the class names as a 4-by-1 table of strings.

-An Iterate Tool has been configured to input the three connected outputs from the contour matcher (i.e.
+A Begin Iterate tool has been configured to input the three connected outputs from the contour matcher (i.e.

 Class Name).
-It splits the frame, size and class name matrices back to single entities.
-So continuing with the example above:
+It splits the frame, size and class name matrices to single entities:

-- the 4-by-1 table of class names into four individual strings.
+- the 4-by-1 table of class names becomes four strings.

 Now all tools connected to the corresponding outputs (named as